 - Preheat oven to 200C.

-- Heat Oil in a frying pan, cook finely chopped Onion until tender, add Cooked Prawns, Cooked Rice and grated Carrot, then add Frozen Peas & Corn and season with Salt and Pepper.
+- Heat Oil in a frying pan, cook finely chopped Onion until soft, add Cooked Prawns, Cooked Rice and grated Carrot, then add Frozen Peas & Corn and season with Salt and Pepper.

-- To make white sauce, heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
-Slowly add Milk, 1/4 cup at a time, stirring constantly until sauce boils and thickens.
+- To make White Sauce, heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
+Slowly add Milk, stirring constantly until sauce boils and thickens.
 Season with Salt & Pepper.

-- Slightly Oil a large ovenproof dish, place the rice mixture and pour the White Sauce over the rice.
-Sprinkle with grated cheese, and bake for 20 minutes or until golden.
+- Slightly Oil a large ovenproof dish, place the Rice mixture and pour the White Sauce over the Rice.
+Cover with grated Cheese, and bake for 20 minutes or until golden.